 A lot of people like to make their own compost and that's fine.
 What you have to understand though is homemade compost must be thoroughly decomposed or you will see nothing but problems.
 Half composed compost tends to be loaded with critters like sugar flies, spider mites, and others that will surely make a meal out of your baby plants.
 Composting takes a long time, lots of heat, and a lot of scraps from foods such as fruits, vegetables, etc. It can also be done by gathering organic material from nature such as grass clippings, pine needles, etc. Ideally the dirty should be dark and fluffy, indicating that it's rich in nutritional requirements.

 INFORMATION PROVIDED ON OUR WEBSITE IS FOR BOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
-ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
-ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (CONSULT YOUR HEALTH CARE PROVIDER)!
-STATEMENTS AND ITEMS ARE NOT EVALUATED OR APPROVED BY THE FDA.
-NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, OR CURE, ANY AILMENTS, CONDITIONS, DISEASES, ETC.
+ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
+ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH CONSULT YOUR HEALTHCARE PROVIDER BEFORE USE.
+STATMENTS AND ITEMS ON THIS SITE ARE NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, CURE, OR EASE THE SYMPTOMS OF, ANY AILMENTS, CONDITIONS, DISEASES, ETC. IT'S IMPORTANT TO RESEARCH PRECAUTIONS, INTERACTIONS, SIDE EFFECTS, ETC. DO NOT COMBINE PILLS AND HERBS.
+I must inform you all that I am affiliated with Amazon and the other companies listed on this site, and do earn currency for the sales generated for sending people their way as such.
+I thank you for your contributions and am proud to support them and the small entrapanauers who sell through their services.